k429wang/Fresh-Check/README.md

 ## How we built it

-- React Native, JavaScript, Python,
+- Utilized React Native, JavaScript, Python

 1. Open the app, and take a picture of a grocery receipt
 2. The picture is processed using the **Veryfi Receipt OCR API**, which a list of names of the purchased foods